hyperledger/iroha/CONTRIBUTING.md

 Please [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the [repository](https://github.com/hyperledger/iroha/tree/main) and [create a feature branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) for your contributions.
 When working with **PRs from forks**, check [this manual](https://help.github.com/articles/checking-out-pull-requests-locally).

-Working on code contribution:
+### Working on code contribution:

 - Follow the [Rust Style Guide](#rust-style-guide) and the [Documentation Style Guide](#documentation-style-guide).
 - Ensure that the code you've written is covered by tests.
 If you fixed a bug, please turn the minimum working example that reproduces the bug into a test.

-Committing your work:
+### Committing your work:

 - Follow the [Git Style Guide](#git-workflow).
 - Squash your commits [either before](https://www.git-tower.com/learn/git/faq/git-squash/) or [during the merge](https://rietta.com/blog/github-merge-types/).
 - If during the preparation of your pull request your branch got out of date, rebase it locally with `git pull --rebase upstream main`.
 Alternatively, you may use the drop-down menu for the `Update branch` button and choose the `Update with rebase` option.

 In the interest of making this process easier for everyone, try not to have more than a handful of commits for a pull request, and avoid re-using feature branches.

-Creating a pull request:
+### Creating a pull request:

 - Use an appropriate pull request description by filling in the [description template](.github/PULL_REQUEST_TEMPLATE.md).
 Avoid deviating from this template if possible.
 - Add an appropriately formatted [pull request title](#pull-request-titles).
 - If you feel like your code isn't ready to merge, but you want the maintainers to look through it, create a draft pull request.

-Merging your work:
+### Merging your work:

 - A pull request must pass all automated checks before being merged.
 At a minimum, the code must be formatted, passing all tests, as well as having no outstanding `clippy` lints.
 - A pull request cannot be merged without two approving reviews from the active maintainers.
 - Each pull request will automatically notify the code owners.
-An up to date list of current maintainers can be found in [MAINTAINERS.md](MAINTAINERS.md).
+An up-to-date list of current maintainers can be found in [MAINTAINERS.md](MAINTAINERS.md).

 ### Pull Request Titles

 We parse the titles of all the merged pull requests to generate changelogs.
-We also check that the title follows the convention via the *`check-PR-title`* check.
+We also check that the title follows the convention via the *`I2::Dev::Title`* check.

-To pass the *`check-PR-title`* check, the pull request title must adhere to the following guidelines:
+To pass the PR title check, the pull request title must adhere to the following guidelines:

 <details> <summary> Expand to read the detailed title guidelines</summary>

 1. Follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#commit-message-with-multi-paragraph-body-and-multiple-footers) format.
 2. If the pull request has a single commit, the PR title should be the same as the commit message.

 </details>